 The need to lower costs has motivated population health management.
 It involves the stratification of patients into well-defined risk groups and the creation of differential care strategies based on the group’s needs.
 This aims to prevent people from becoming ill in the first place.

 The transition to a value-based healthcare system requires IT infrastructure as well as the close collaboration with different stakeholders such as providers, payers, and patients.

-An unprecedented speed of technological change has transformed the healthcare industry.
-Buildin for healthcare apps for mobile helps users control their health and improve the development of health economics.
+The unprecedented speed of technological change has transformed the healthcare industry.
+Building for healthcare apps for mobile helps users control their health and improve the development of health economics.

 Now healthcare providers can partner with a range of healthcare app developers to turn their health app idea into a reality.
 Mobile healthcare apps are increasingly becoming popular than ever before.
 A wide range of healthcare apps is currently offered for users to be purchased and downloaded from app stores.

 IT specialists are improving and developing various benefits of health apps such as helping bring patients and physicians together, telemedicine, etc. For instance, telemedicine is the use of telecommunication and information technology to provide clinical health care at a distance.
-It has been used to provide a platform for follow-up appointments, consult over test results, obtain medication refills, after hours care, or doctor-to-doctor communication.
-By serving patients’ favor, healthcare apps will possibly change the future of healthcare.
+It has been used to provide a platform for follow-up appointments, consult over test results, obtain medication refills, after-hours care, or doctor-to-doctor communication.
+By serving patients’ favour, healthcare apps will possibly change the future of healthcare.